 Ready to start planning your perfect bike tour to the Azores?
 Whether you are looking for an Azores mountain biking adventure or you are wanting more of a casual and less strenuous bike tour of the Azores, these idyllic islands have a trail or road that will suit your fancy.
 For instance, you can choose to pedal out into the wide-open, lush spaces of Azorean nature, exploring the emerald greens of the islands, or you can opt for a city bike tour in the Azores, which will offer you the unique opportunity to discover our cities that are chock full of historic architecture and evoke the European charm that will leave you smitten.

-Found scattered among each of the Azores Islands of this ethereal archipelago of Portugal are numerous bike routes, each of which are divided into 3 different types: road, cross country, and enduro.
+Found scattered among each of the Azores Islands of this ethereal archipelago of Portugal are numerous bike routes, each of which is divided into 3 different types: road, cross country, and enduro.
 For vacationers planning Azores cycling holidays and not wanting to lug around their own setup, you can easily rent a bike from many local outlets to explore the Islands at your own pace.
 (Of course, guided Azores bike tours offered by knowledgeable and friendly local vendors are also found in abundance here).
 But back to renting your own wheels and setting out on your own, which as we said, is easy and stress-free (like most everything in these peaceful, serene islands!)
 For this article´s purposes, we have narrowed our field down to detailing the specific highlight routes found on the Azores Islands of São Miguel, Terceira, and Pico.

 Just to give you an idea, you can cycle around Lagoa das Furnas and Cumeeiras on São Miguel Island.
-On Terceira Island, we suggest exploring Monte Brasil for your cycling Azores experience in this lush haven.
-As for Pico, why not discover the winemaking tradition that this island is so famous for by bike, with an Azores cycling holidays tour of the historic vineyards of Criação Velha.
+On TTerceira Island, we suggest exploring Monte Brasil for your cycling Azores experience in this lush haven.
+As for Pico, why not discover the winemaking tradition that this island is so famous for by bike, with an Azores cycling holidays tour of the historic vineyards of Criação Velha?

 For those looking to cruise this trio of islands by road cycling, there is plenty of that available on São Miguel, Pico, and Terceira.
-For those new to the term, enduro Enduro is a type of mountain bike that is characterized by cross-country and off-road tracks racing, where the descents are timed and the ascents are not.
-Enduro Azores is fast becoming a popular cycling pastime here, and for good reason.
+For those new to the term, enduro Enduro is a type of mountain bike that is characterized by cross-country and off-road track racing, where the descents are timed and the ascents are not.
+Enduro Azores is fast becoming a popular cycling pastime here and for good reason.
 Everyone who tries it simply loves it!
-When we refer to cross country in the Azores, we are speaking of a type of mountain biking in the Azores, which takes place over long distances and covers more wild and rough terrain, such as trails and mountains.
+When we refer to cross country in the Azores, we are speaking of a type of mountain biking in the Azores, which takes place over long distances and covers wild and rough terrain, such as trails and mountains.
 Unsurprisingly, traversing such a challenge will increase the difficulty, so extreme caution is advised, or even joining an official guided bike tour to the Azores for this type of cycling especially.

 In this article, we will focus on Azores' biking via road cycling, which is the most commonly practiced—and safest modality.